 Working out at home has many benefits – it saves time, offers you privacy, and gives people more flexibility.
-But one problem we often hear about is staying motivated.
-Without watching eyes at the gym and with so many distractions at home – TV shows, the internet, books, etc. – it’s easy for grand fitness plans to go off the rails.
+But the most common issue people have with a home workout is finding out how to get motivated to exercise at home.
+Without the social pressure of the gym environment, and with so many distractions at home – TV, pets, family, etc. – it’s easy for grand fitness plans to go off the rails.
 So how do you stay driven to maintain an at-home routine?
-Here are six tips for how to get motivated to work out at home.
+Here are seven tips for how to start working out at home with consistency.

 1. Create a Workout-Only Space